TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/CreateModuleWithExtbase.rst

 .. tip::

-   If you don't want to do extensive data modelling templates can be written :ref:`without Extbase. <backend-modules-template-without-extbase>`
+   If you don't want to do extensive data modeling templates can be written :ref:`without Extbase. <backend-modules-template-without-extbase>`